Shadik Kayem

-Mohammad Abu Shadik (মোহাম্মদ আবু সাদিক), better known as Shadik Kayem (সাদিক কায়েম), is a Bangladeshi student activist who has been serving as the Vice-President of the Dhaka University Central Students' Union (DUCSU) since 2025.
-He was also a leader of the Students Against Discrimination during 2024 quota reform movement.
+Md.
+Abu Shadik (মোঃ আবু সাদিক), better known as Shadik Kayem (সাদিক কায়েম), is a Bangladeshi student activist who has been the vice-president of the Dhaka University Central Students' Union (DUCSU) since 2025.

-Previously, he served as the President of the University of Dhaka unit of Islami Chhatra Shibir during the 2024 academic session and, is currently serving as the central publication secretary of the organization.
+Previously, he was president of the University of Dhaka unit of Bangladesh Islami Chhatra Shibir during the 2024 academic session and served as the central international affairs secretary of the organization.

-Early life
+Early life and education

-Shadik Kayem was born in Satkania Upazila of the Chattogram District.
-His father is a businessman by profession.
+Shadik Kayem was born in Satkania Upazila of the Chittagong District.

-Education

 Kayem began his primary education in Khagrachari.
 He passed his Dakhil examination in 2014 from Baitush Sharaf Jabbariya Adarsha Madrasah.
-Following that, he passed his Alim examination in 2016 from the Baitush Sharaf Adarsha Kamil Madrasah in Chattogram and was admitted to the Department of Political Science at the University of Dhaka for the 2016-2017 academic session.
+Following that, he passed his Alim examination in 2016 from the Baitush Sharaf Adarsha Kamil Madrasah in Chittagong and was admitted to the Department of Political Science at the University of Dhaka for the 2016–2017 academic session.

+Kayem is married to Anika Fardin Farayzi, a medical doctor by profession, who is the daughter of Ayub Ali Farayezi, a businessman who serves as vice chairman of Reliance Group and chairman of Probashibangla Properties Limited.

+Political career

-Politics
+Student Politics

+Kayem is a former president of the Chittagong Hill Tracts Students’ Council, former founder of Hill Society and former organizing secretary of the Surya Sen Hall Association of Political Science.

-In 2024, following the student–public uprising, Shadik Kayem publicly disclosed his position of Bangladesh Islami Chhatra Shibir at Dhaka University.
+In 2024, following the student–public uprising, Kayem publicly disclosed his position of Bangladesh Islami Chhatra Shibir at Dhaka University.
+He was also a coordinator of the Students Against Discrimination during 2024 quota reform movement.